tejas-2232/MachineLearning-Geek/README.md

 **Last but not least, one pull request to fix a typo is fine, but 5 pull requests to remove a stray whitespace is not.**

+## Book Lists
+1.Big data Case study collection by Bernard Marr 2.Hands on Machine Learning with Scikit Learn and Tensorflow.